- Contact us

 Tranquillity reigns at Bwthyn y Saer.
 This is a cottage that allows you to have your cake and eat it – a wonderfully peaceful countryside setting alongside a mountain stream plus attractions and amenities on the doorstep.

-This rural cottage is one of six family-run award winning cottages and barns at Plas Farm, the former home farm of the historic Plas Cilybebyll Estate, situated between the Brecon Beacons National Park and Gower Peninsula.
+This rural cottage is one of eight family-run award winning cottages and barns at Plas Farm, the former home farm of the historic Plas Cilybebyll Estate, situated between the Brecon Beacons National Park and Gower Peninsula.
 Formerly the estate carpenter’s workshop, it looks out onto the courtyard and sheep grazed parkland of this historic working sheep and cattle farm.

 Guests at Bwthyn y Saer are welcome to explore 120 acres of private countryside including bluebell woodland, mountain streams and hillside pastures with panoramic views of the Welsh countryside – the farm trail starts right on the cottage doorstep!

 This cosy countryside cottage offers comfortable ground floor accommodation, and peace of mind when holidaying with those less mobile.
 The cottage is mostly open plan inside with no steps or changes of level and has been awarded Category 2 by Visit Wales (assisted wheelchair access).
 The cottage has its own private enclosed garden and it is possible to park directly outside.